jaredaritter/react-learning-playground/README.md

 Personal use React repo for practice and learning.
 A place to try to break things and figure out how they work.
+Leaving initial CRA README up as they are still relevant.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).